cryptopunksnotdead/punks.market/apes/README.md

 Note:  The collection "advertised" (by 24px) as 24px but the size / dimension is really 28×28px.

 incl.
-29 body types / skin tones:
+29 body (a.k.a. fur color) types:

 Dark brown (1 046) ·
 Brown (1 037)  ·